-By Fern Easton.
-Last Updated 1st March 2021.
+By Brett Williams.
+Last Updated 9th July 2021.
 Welcome to our guide on making a boat accident claim or ship accident claim.
 Sailing on a boat, even a small pleasure craft in gentle seas can pose risks of an accident at sea.
 An injury on a boat can range from being minor to life-threatening.
 That is why it is important that when you are aboard a vessel, either as a crew member or a passenger, you can put your trust in the operators of the craft to operate the vessel safely and in accordance with health and safety regulations.
 If that trust is breached and you suffer an accident on a boat or an accident on a ship as a result, you can claim compensation from the people responsible.

 Select A Section